onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-821473
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MUST
    :introduced: casablanca
    :impacts: dcae
    :validation_mode: in_service

-   The xNF MUST produce heartbeat indicators consisting of events containing the common event header only per the VES Listener Specification.
+   The VNF or PNF MUST produce heartbeat indicators consisting of events containing the common event header only per the VES Listener Specification.